rifazn/resume-react/README.md

 ## TODOs:

-~~1.
-Write existing resume data in a JSON file.~~
+1. [X] Write existing resume data in a JSON file.
-2. Generate form fields from json data.
+2. [X] Generate form fields from json data.
-3. Pre-populate form with json data.
+3. [X] Pre-populate form with json data.
-4. Modifying form inputs updates app state.
+4. [ ] Modifying form inputs updates app state.
-5. All data from form is correctly updated on the rendered resume.
+5. [ ] All data from form is correctly updated on the rendered resume.
-6. Fix styling and rest of the issues.
+6. [ ] Fix styling and rest of the issues.